denizyennerr/Brazilian_E-commerce_Analysis/README.md

 - shipping_limit_date: The deadline set by the seller for handing over the order to the logistics partner.
 - price: The price of the item.
 - freight_value: The freight cost associated with the item.
 If an order contains multiple items, the freight cost is divided among them.

+We view the first few rows of the table using the limit() function from PostgreSQL.

 **The Product Table contains the following columns:**